Uncertainty-Aware Source-Free Adaptive Image Super-Resolution with Wavelet Augmentation Transformer: Experiments

 Table~\ref{tab:compare_uda} shows the quantitative results in six camera$\rightarrow$camera adaptation tasks.
 "Source only" represents the model trained on the source data without domain adaptation.
 "Target only" represents the model trained on the labeled target data.
 In six real$\rightarrow$real tasks, our method achieves the best performance on PSNR and SSIM, and the second best performance on LPIPS.
 Although DASR achieves the best LPIPS, its PSNR and SSIM are inferior to ours, and it often produces SR images containing artifacts and noises.
 In six synthetic$\rightarrow$real tasks, our method also performs better than other methods.
 Table~\ref{tab:compare_ssl} shows the quantitative results compared with self-supervised SR methods on three test sets.
 ZSSR and MZSR require only a single LR image to train a SR network specifically tailored to that LR image.
 Since our method preserves the domain-invariant knowledge in the pre-trained source model and reduces the cross-domain discrepancy by model adaptation, our method performs much better than the self-supervised SR methods.

 Fig.~\ref{fig:visual_result} shows that our method can not only reason the correct structure of the buildings but also generate clear details, while other methods may generate deformed structure and blurry results.
 The results of our method are closest to those trained with target labels.
 To validate the effectiveness of the proposed method on other backbone network, we take experiments on using SwinIR~\cite{liang2021swinir} as the backbone.
-Our method achieves better performance and the results are reported in the Appendix for page limit.
+The results are reported in the Appendix for page limit.